behind24proxies/keycontrol/README.md

 ## Overview

-**KeyControl** is a self-hosted API gateway that sits between your clients and your backend services.
-It takes a single "secret" API key (e.g., OpenAI, Stripe, or any internal API) and lets you create multiple **virtual keys** — each with its own rate limits, IP rules, method restrictions, and endpoint access controls.
+**KeyControl** is a self-hosted API gateway that sits between your clients and upstream API providers (OpenAI, Groq, Google Maps, Stripe, etc.).
+It takes a single "secret" API key and lets you create multiple **virtual keys** (prefixed `um-`) — each with its own rate limits, IP rules, method restrictions, and endpoint access controls.

 When a request comes in with a virtual key, KeyControl validates all the rules, swaps the virtual key for the real one, and forwards the request — all transparently.
 If a virtual key is compromised, revoke it instantly without rotating your actual secret.

 ## Features

-🔑 **Virtual Key Splitting** — One secret key → many scoped virtual keys (`um-{code}-{random}`)
+🔑 **Virtual Key Splitting** — One secret key → many scoped virtual keys (prefixed `um-`)

+🎛️ **Presets** — Reusable access policies that bundle resources, methods, rate limits, and IP rules

 🚦 **Rate Limiting** — Multi-window sliding limits (e.g., 10/sec + 100/min) per key

-🛡️ **IP Allowlists & Blocklists** — Global IP rules with wildcard patterns and custom response codes
+🛡️ **IP Allowlists & Blocklists** — IP rules with wildcard patterns and CIDR notation

 🔒 **Endpoint Groups** — Restrict keys to specific URL patterns and HTTP methods

-📊 **Request Logging** — Full request/response audit trail with filtering
+📊 **Request Logging** — Full request audit trail with filtering, togglable logging and IP logging

 🌐 **Transparent Proxying** — Automatic key replacement and request forwarding

 🔐 **2FA Support** — Optional TOTP two-factor authentication via authenticator apps

-👥 **User Management** — Assign keys to users with metadata and notes
+🔑 **Master API Key** — Long-lived `mk-` key for programmatic admin access (CI/CD, scripts)

+🎨 **Customizable Dashboard** — Theme, font, color, and border radius customization

 ## How It Works